What’s inside:

 What happens when unexpected supplies arrive straight into the procedure room?

 Getting inventory management right comes down to monitoring each individual product as it flows through the hospital inventory supply chain.
-All too often these trunk stock items remain invisible on hospital systems and ultimately this compromises patient safety and results in missed revenue.
+All too often these trunk stock inventory items remain invisible in hospital systems and ultimately this compromises patient safety and results in missed revenue.

-With so much at stake, let’s take a closer look at the issue of trunk stock and review best practice in capturing non-stock items at the point of care.
+With so much at stake, let’s take a closer look at the issue of trunk stock inventory and review best practice in capturing these non-stock items in the operating room and procedural room.

 The most common entry point of trunk stock into the hospital or surgery center is during complex cases, such as orthopedic procedures and neurological procedures.
-These rely heavily on trunk stock, as physicians cannot anticipate all the products and item sizes they will need.
+These rely heavily on trunk stock inventory, as physicians cannot anticipate all the products and item sizes they will need.

 Trunk stock may include items that come in different sizes, or that are specialist devices or implants used for specific clinical circumstances.
 But it’s not just regular stock items that end up being brought in directly to the procedure room, vendors often introduce new implants and trial products to physicians and suggest that these are used to solve the medical issue at hand.